Xen0ph0n/YaraGenerator/README.md

    Current hard set variables are 30 random strings selected from those present in all binary samples of six or more printable chars.

 ## Version and Updates
-0.4 - Added PEframe to extract and remove imports and functions from yara rules, added blacklist.txt to remove unwanted strings
+0.4 - Added PEfile to extract and remove imports and functions from yara rules, added blacklist.txt to remove unwanted strings

 0.3 - Added support for Tags, Unicode Wide Strings (Automatically Adds "wide" tag)